commontorizon/torizon-openapi-go/docs/DeviceInfoExtended.md

 ### NewDeviceInfoExtended

-`func NewDeviceInfoExtended(deviceUuid string, deviceName string, deviceId string, createdAt time.Time, deviceStatus DeviceStatus, networkInfo NetworkInfo, ) *DeviceInfoExtended`
+`func NewDeviceInfoExtended(deviceUuid string, deviceName string, deviceId string, createdAt time.Time, deviceStatus DeviceStatus, hibernated bool, networkInfo NetworkInfo, ) *DeviceInfoExtended`

 NewDeviceInfoExtended instantiates a new DeviceInfoExtended object This constructor will assign default values to properties that have it defined,